Rapeseed oil: Production

-In 2022, world production of rapeseed oil was 27 million tonnes, led by Canada, Germany, China, and India as the largest producers, accounting for 41% of the total when combined (table).
+In 2023, world production of rapeseed oil was 31 million tonnes, led by Canada, China, Germany, and India as the largest producers each with more than four million tonnes, accounting for 54% of the total when combined (table).

 Production process

-Canola oil is made at a processing facility by slightly heating and then crushing the seed.
+Canola oil is made at a processing facility.
+The most common extraction method is slightly heating and then crushing the seed.
 Almost all commercial canola oil is then extracted using hexane solvent, which is recovered at the end of processing.
 Finally, the canola oil is refined using water precipitation and organic acid to remove gums and free fatty acids, filtering to remove color, and deodorizing using steam distillation.
-Sometimes the oil is also bleached for a lighter color.
-The average density of canola oil is 0.92 g/ml.

 Cold-pressed and expeller-pressed canola oil are also produced on a more limited basis.
+Canola vegetable oils certified as organic are required to be from non-GMO rapeseed.

 About 44% of a seed is oil, with the remainder as a canola meal used for animal feed.
 About 23 kg of canola seed makes 10 litre of canola oil.
+The average density of canola oil is 0.92 g/ml.

 Canola oil is a key ingredient in many foods.
 Its reputation as a healthful oil has created high demand in markets around the world, and overall it is the third-most widely consumed vegetable oil, after soybean oil and palm oil.

-The oil has many non-food uses and, like soybean oil, is often used interchangeably with non-renewable petroleum-based oils in products, including industrial lubricants, biodiesel, candles, lipsticks, and newspaper inks.
+The oil has many non-food uses and, like soybean oil, is often used interchangeably with non-renewable petroleum-based oils in products.
+Non-food uses include industrial lubricants, biodiesel, candles, lipsticks, and newspaper inks.

-Canola vegetable oils certified as organic are required to be from non-GMO rapeseed.